 So, you may want to check seat availability for today or the next six days >>>

-If the train is full, you can always catch a bus from JB to KL.
+If the train is full, or you do not want the hassle of having to change trains, you can always catch a quicker, direct bus from JB to KL.

 Where to Next?